Venkatesh-99/pybioinfo-utils/README.md

 ### `remove_gaps.py`

-This function removes dash characters ("-") from protein sequences in a FASTA file and writes the cleaned sequences to a new file.
+This script contains a function that removes dash characters ("-") from protein sequences in a FASTA file and writes the cleaned sequences to a new file.

 ```python
 remove_gaps(input_file, output_file)